Why The U.S. Ranks At The Bottom In A Foreign Aid Index

 "Every action has a consequence attached to it, but at the same time, together we can improve," she says.
 "The index is hard data and evidence to know who's doing well, who's not doing well" — and, she hopes, sends a message to governments like the U.S. "to rise up, give more and be better."

 Joanne Lu is a freelance journalist who covers global poverty and inequity.
 Her work has appeared in Humanosphere, The Guardian, Global Washington and War is Boring.
-Follow her on Twitter @joannelu.
+Follow her on Twitter: @joannelu